KamilKrol5/learning-cards/README.md

 ![Screenshot](https://github.com/KamilKrol5/learning-cards/blob/master/screenshots/learning-cards-editing-set.png)
 "Flashcard" (first) learning mode.
 User can see all flashcards in the set one by one:
 ![Screenshot](https://github.com/KamilKrol5/learning-cards/blob/master/screenshots/learning-cards-learning-mode-cards.png)
 "Writing" (second) learning mode.
 User needs to write the definition in the field.
 If the answer is not correct, the card will apear again while learning.
-Below statistics can be seen:
+Statistics can be seen at the bottom:
 ![Screenshot](https://github.com/KamilKrol5/learning-cards/blob/master/screenshots/learning-cards-learning-mode-writing.png)